nandolawson/keyforge95/README.md

 ### Rust

 No extra steps necessary.
 Just run _`cargo build`_.
+If you also want to compile the generation feature, you need to run `cargo build --features generation`.

 ### WebAssembly

 Install wasm32 as a target in rustup: _`rustup target add wasm32-unknown-unknown`_ and compile the project: _`cargo build --target wasm32-unknown-unknown`_.
+If you want to use the generation feature, you need to run `cargo build --target wasm32-unknown-unknown --features generation`.
 It is recommended, but not necessary, to compile the project via wasm-pack instead.
-To do this, simply run _`cargo install wasm-pack`_ and then _`wasm-pack build --target nodejs`_ after installing the target mentioned above.
+To do this, simply run _`cargo install wasm-pack`_ and then _`wasm-pack build --target nodejs`_ / `wasm-pack build --target nodejs --features generation` after installing the target mentioned above.
 The finished build will then end up in the pkg folder in the project root.

 ## Contributing